 Sometimes being a smart traveler is all about being opportunistic.
-At the moment, the U.S. dollar is incredibly strong abroad, resulting in favorable exchange rates that are working in our favor.
-As a result, some of the world's best adventure travel destinations are currently more affordable than they have been in a very long time.
-If you've been dreaming about getting away to some place wild, remote, and exotic, now just might be the time.
+At the moment, the U.S. dollar is performing very well in some foreign markets, resulting in favorable exchange rates that can work in a traveler's favor.
+As a result, some of the world's best adventure travel destinations become much more affordable, putting a visit within reach.
+If you've been dreaming about getting away to some place wild, remote, and exotic, now just might be the time to go.

-Here are five such destinations where the dollar is currently going a lot further than it has in recent memory, making those places much more appealing as a result.
+Here are five destinations where the dollar is currently going a lot further than it has in recent memory, making those places much more appealing as a result.

-The gaucho-culture of Argentina has always held an allure for the adventure travelers, but thanks to an 8.5% increase in value for the U.S. dollar vs. the local peso, it is now very affordable too.
+The gaucho-culture of Argentina has always held an allure for the adventure traveler, and thanks to a continued strong performance in value for the U.S. dollar vs. the local peso, it is now very affordable too.
 In fact, the peso saw dramatic drops in value back in 2015, but it only continues to slide in value when compared to the dollar.
-This gives opportunistic travelers the option to visit the Argentine Patagonia region to witness some of the most specular landscapes found anywhere on the planet.
-Go horseback riding in the Andes, backpack through remote wildernesses, and if you're looking for a real challenge try climbing Aconcagua, which at 6981 meters (22,838 ft) in height is the tallest mountain in the world outside of the Himalaya.
+This gives opportunistic travelers the option to visit the Argentine Patagonia region where they can witness some of the most specular landscapes found anywhere on the planet.
+Go horseback riding in the Andes, backpack through remote wildernesses, and if you're looking for a real challenge try climbing Aconcagua, which at 6981 meters (22,838 ft) is the tallest mountain in the world outside of the Himalaya.
 And when it comes time to relax, plan a visit to Argentina's wine country where your strong dollar will go a long way towards enjoying some excellent wine.
 You won't be disappointed.